 Andre Gower (Sean Crenshaw), Ryan Lambert (Rudy), Duncan Regehr (Count Dracula), Tom Noonan (Frankenstein Monster), Stephen Macht (Del Crenshaw), Robby Kiger (Patrick), Brent Chalem (Horace), Michael Faustino (Eugene), Ashley Bank (Phoebe Crenshaw), Leonardo Cimino (Scary German Guy), Stan Shaw (Detective Sapir), Carl Thibault (The Wolfman), Michael MacKay (The Mummy), Tom Woodruff, Jr. (The Gill Man), Jonathan Gries (Desperate Man), Lisa Fuller (Patrick’s Sister), Mary Ellen Trainor (Emily), Jack Gwillim (Abraham Van Helsing), Jason Hervey (E.J.), Adam Carl (Derek)

 A group of kids have formed a horror fan club The Monster Squad.
-The group’s leader Sean Crenshaw is given the diary of Abraham Van Helsing after his mom finds it in a garage sale.
+Group leader Sean Crenshaw’s mom finds the diary of Abraham Van Helsing in a garage sale.
 This tells of an amulet that can banish the forces of evil on one particular night every hundred years – indeed, this very night – although it is a task that Van Helsing failed at exactly one hundred years ago.
 Count Dracula arrives determined to stop them from finding the amulet.
 He resurrects and brings together The Wolfman, the Frankenstein Monster, the Mummy and the Gill Man to help him.
-The Monster Squad find an ally when Sean’s annoying younger sister Phoebe befriends the slow, lugubrious Frankenstein Monster.
+The Monster Squad find an ally when Sean’s annoying younger sister Phoebe befriends the slow, dull-witted Frankenstein Monster.

 The script has a looseness to it.
-It feels more like a big easy adventure slung together to feature a series of scenes with kids and monsters encountering one another than a dramatic story.
+It feels more like a big easy adventure slung together to feature a series of scenes with kids and monsters encountering one another than a complete dramatic story.
 Sometimes scenes seem random – no explanation is offered why the mummy would choose to enter Michael Faustino’s house and hide in the closet and then shuffle its way out the window again.
 The story is too dependent on contrived McGuffins.
-This was one of the first films to start using stock elements that have become well-worn parts of the monster movie by the mid-2000s – of diaries left by Van Helsing and the monster hunters; an all-powerful artefact that can banish/change the balance of good and evil; a pre-destined anniversary night when this needs to occur.
-About the only thing we don’t have the tired cliche of descendants of Van Helsing and/or modern characters all named after the ones in Bram Stoker.
-Moreover, this all seems implausibly stretched in having to convene the monsters and amulet in suburban California.
+This was one of the first films to start using stock elements that have become well-worn parts of the monster movie by the mid-2000s – of diaries left by Van Helsing and the monster hunters; an all-powerful artifact that can banish/change the balance of good and evil; a pre-destined anniversary night when all of this occurs.
+About the only thing we don’t have the tired cliche of descendants of Van Helsing and/or modern characters named after the ones in Bram Stoker.

 The one characterisation that does succeed though is that of the Frankenstein monster.
 Black and Dekker are very aware of the appeal that Boris Karloff’s original monster had for little children – the scene where it meets Ashley Bank is clearly modelled on the famous riverside scene with Little Maria in Frankenstein (1931) and the image of she and the monster returning holding hands is a surprisingly tender one.
 The film is full of resonant echoes – like the image the film momentarily offers when Leonardo Cimino says he thinks he “knows something about monsters” and the camera closes in to the concentration camp tattoo on his wrists.